How can I find metrics/indicators related to my own research?

 • Showcasing research impact

-They offer a high-level overview of how your body of work is contributing to your field.
+They can offer a high-level overview of how your body of work is contributing to your field.

 • Supporting funding or promotion cases